 “Because gendered toys limit the range of skills and attributes that both boys and girls can explore through play, they may prevent children from developing their full range of interests, preferences, and talents.”
 Dr Elizabeth Sweet

 3. My child didn’t need fixing.
-I thought maybe Danny was confused about his gender or didn’t like being a boy.
-I wondered if I should steer him in a different direction and tried to help him befriend other boys.
+I thought maybe Danny was confused about their gender or didn’t like who they were.
+I wondered if I should steer them in a different direction and tried to help them befriend boys.
 Now, I realize that I was the one who was confused.
-Danny was just expressing himself freely and exploring who he was without being limited by gender.
+Danny was just expressing themself freely and exploring who they were without being limited by gender.

-4. Trying to change him would have hurt, not helped.
+4. Trying to change my child would have hurt, not helped.
 Pressuring children to conform to gender norms can be harmful to their health and wellbeing.
-He faced a lot of pressure and teasing from other children and even some adults.
-He needed a safe haven at home.
+Danny faced a lot of pressure and teasing from other children and even some adults.
+They needed a safe haven at home.

 “Even when motivated by a desire to protect your child, asking them to mask who they are sends the harmful message that there is something fundamentally wrong with them.”
 Gender Spectrum

 6. Genitals don’t determine gender.
-When Danny was born, the doctors took one look and determined that he was a boy.
-It turns out they were right, but at the time, none of us really knew what his gender was.
+When Danny was born, the doctors took one look and determined that they were a boy.
+I went along with this assumption, but none of us really knew what Danny’s gender was.
 Why?
 Because there is a difference between assigned sex (based on genitals and other biological traits) and gender, which is a person’s own sense of who they are.
 This brings me to something else I didn’t know…

 7. Being transgender is completely natural and healthy.
-By the time Danny was about three years old, I started wondering if he was transgender.
+By the time Danny was about three years old, I started wondering if they were transgender.
 Now I know that many children and adults identify as a different gender than they were assigned at birth.
 Some identify as neither boy nor girl, or have a fluid gender identity.
 This is completely natural and is not the result of confusion or mental illness.
 A recent study showed that transgender children who are supported to live openly are not at high risk for mental health problems.
-Knowing this would have made it easier to support Danny if he had been transgender.
+Knowing this would have made it easier to support Danny, regardless of his gender.

-Danny grew up to be an out, proud, gay man.
-Some people say that he is gay as a result of my parenting, but that’s a topic for another day.
-What’s most important to me is that he’s perfectly happy with who he is.
+Danny grew up to be an out, proud, queer, nonbinary adult.
+Some people say that they are queer as a result of my parenting, but that’s a topic for another day.
+What’s most important to me is that they are perfectly happy with who they are.
 So am I.